LewisProjects/RedditVideoMakerBot-website/docs/faq.md

 ## Read The Post Not Just The Title

 The bot by default will only read the title of the post.
-If you want to read the post as well, you can change the `storymode` option in the `config.toml` file to `true`.
+If you want to read the post as well, you can change the `story_mode` option in the `config.toml` file to `true`.
 This will make the bot read the post as well as the title.
+Method 0 is one screenshot of the whole text.
+We recommend method 1, which is a fancy image for every sentence.

 ## TikTok SessionId Expiring